MolecularAI/reaction-graph-link-prediction/README.md

 }
 ```

+## Funding
+This work was partially supported by the Wallenberg Artificial Intelligence, Autonomous Systems, and Software Program (WASP), funded by the Knut and Alice Wallenberg Foundation.
+Additionally, this work was partially funded by the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie Innovative Training Network European Industrial Doctorate grant agreement No. 956832 “Advanced machine learning for Innovative Drug Discovery”.

 ## References:
 [1] M. Zhang and Y. Chen, "Link prediction based on graph neural networks," Advances in neural information processing systems 31, 2018.